How to Become a Patient – Chicago Medicinal Marijuana

 Submit your application with the attachments the Illinois Department of Public Health and appropriate fee for a 1, 2 or 3 year medical cannabis card.

 Please call Midway Dispensary at (872) 267-7038 with any questions!

 General Applicant Information

-Applicants should consider discussing medical cannabis with their physician prior to beginning an application to any marijuana dispensary in Chicago.
+Applicants should consider discussing medical cannabis with their physician before beginning an application to any marijuana dispensary in Chicago.
 All the candidates, with the exception of veterans receiving care at a VA facility, must provide written certification from their physician for the use of medical cannabis.

 Printable Forms for Qualifying Patients Under 18